-Let’s first discuss when pushing actually begins.
-Once a woman’s cervix has dilated fully to 10 cm (which marks the end of Stage 1), often times the doctor will cue her to begin pushing almost immediately.
-This type of instructed, or managed pushing, approach is externally derived and women (especially first-time moms) may value the direction given by a seasoned medical professional.
-However, a woman may not feel quite ready to push just because she is 10 cm dilated.
-That is because there is often a period of quietude that exists in between Stages 1 & 2, a phase that does not get attention in traditional medical circles, in which a woman’s contractions may slow or stop altogether.
+Let’s first discuss when pushing begins.
+Once the cervix has dilated fully to 10 cm (which marks the end of Stage 1), typically the doctor will cue a woman to begin pushing almost immediately.
+This type of managed pushing (or instructed pushing) approach is externally derived, and some women (especially first-time moms) may value the direction given by a seasoned medical professional.
+However, you may not feel quite ready to push just because you are 10 cm dilated.
+That is because there is often a period of quietude that exists in between Stages 1 & 2 – a phase that does not get attention in traditional medical circles – in which contractions may slow or stop altogether.
 This happens to allow the baby more time to perform it’s complex series of cardinal movements so that it is truly ready to be pushed out.

-If a woman can take these quiet moments to breathe deeply, re-center herself, and prepare physically and mentally for the final “push” (pardon the pun), then the process can be much more efficient.
+If you can take these quiet moments to breathe deeply, re-center yourself, and prepare physically and mentally for the final “push” (pardon the pun), then the process can be much more efficient.
 This type of internally-derived know-how is called instinctive pushing (or physiologic pushing).
-All she needs to do is listen to her body — and be in an environment that’s supportive of her doing so — then begin pushing only when she feels the uncontrollable urge to do so.
+All you need to do is listen to your body — and be in an environment that’s supportive of you doing so — then begin pushing only when you feel the uncontrollable urge to do so.

 The length of Stage 2 varies widely by individual.
 First-time mothers typically (but not always) have longer Stage 2 labors — up to 2 hours.
 Those women who’ve had prior births often have shorter Stage 2 labors — even as short as a few minutes.
 When instinctive pushing is used though, it can often make Stage 2 shorter and more efficient for all.